HOMEAfghanistan after the US withdrawl Ebenezer Agbeko

 June 06, 2012

 An increasingly powerful protest movement has taken root in the Canadian province of Quebec.
-Ross Ryan and Carl Kouri discuss its origins, its strategic development, and its potential impact on progressive politics in Canada as a whole.
+This article discusses its origins, its strategic development, and its potential impact on progressive politics in Canada as a whole.

 The past year has seen a remarkable wave of popular protest, from the indignados and other anti-austerity demonstrations in Europe, to the already legendary (though increasingly complicated) “Arab Spring” from Tunisia to Syria, and the occupy movements, which spread from Wall Street across much of the Anglo-American sphere of influence and beyond.
 Similar protests have been seen more recently in Mexico, India, and Turkey.